-The purpose of this factsheet is to advise the reader about the criteria for claiming Attendance Allowance (AA), and Personal Independence Payment (PIP).
+The purpose of this factsheet is to advise the reader about the criteria for claiming Attendance Allowance (AA - for adults aged 65 and over), and Personal Independence Payment (PIP - for adults aged up to 64).
 The factsheet also contains details of the transition process taking place nationally affecting current claimants of Disability Living Allowance (DLA) aged 16 - 64 as they transfer to PIP, and details of DLA criteria for children under 16yrs of age.

 What is AA?

 This is a tax-free benefit paid to people aged over 65 who have a long term illness or disability and need help or attention with personal care, or need supervision to remain safe.

 • Attention: Help required from another person to fulfil certain personal care needs.
 Personal care implies tasks of a close personal nature, i.e.: dressing, bathing, or taking medication.
 It can also include help with communication, seeing, hearing etc.

 • Supervision: someone needed to be on hand to ensure that you are safe.
 This is applicable if someone is having unpredictable falls, fits, or has impaired mental capacity.